awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 **Note**
 You can track security or privacy events for Windows Server with the [Microsoft security update guide](https://portal.msrc.microsoft.com/en-us/security-guidance)\.

 The AMI IDs for the latest Amazon EKS optimized AMI are shown in the following tables\.
-Windows Server 2019 is a Long\-Term Servicing Channel \(LTSC\) release and Windows Server, version 2004 is a Semi\-Annual Channel \(SAC\) release\.
-For more information, see [Windows Server servicing channels: LTSC and SAC](https://docs.microsoft.com/en-us/windows-server/get-started-19/servicing-channels-19) in the Microsoft documentation\.
 You can also retrieve the IDs with an AWS Systems Manager parameter using different tools\.
 For more information, see [Retrieving Amazon EKS optimized Windows AMI IDs](retrieve-windows-ami-id.md)\.

+Windows Server 2019 is a Long\-Term Servicing Channel \(LTSC\) release, whereas Versions 2004 and 20H2 are Semi\-Annual Channel \(SAC\) releases\.
+For more information, see [Windows Server servicing channels](https://docs.microsoft.com/en-us/windows-server/get-started/servicing-channels-comparison) in the Microsoft documentation\.
+Windows Server 20H2 support wasn't added to Kubernetes until version 1\.21\.
+This is a constraint of Kubernetes instead of EKS itself\.
+For more details on Windows OS version support in Kubernetes, see [Intro to Windows support in Kubernetes](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/) in the Kubernetes documentation\.

 ------
 #### [ 1\.21\.2 ]